arangodb/arangodb/Documentation/DocuBlocks/Rest/Pregel/delete_api_control_pregel_cancel.md

 @RESTRETURNCODES

 @RESTRETURNCODE{200}
-HTTP 200 will be returned in case the job execution id was valid.
+HTTP 200 is returned if the job execution ID was valid.

 @RESTRETURNCODE{404}
 An HTTP 404 error is returned if no Pregel job with the specified execution number